hereya/hereya-cli/README.md

 ## `hereya workspace remove PACKAGE`

-remove a package from a workspace
+removes a package from a workspace

 ```
 USAGE